Trump slams 'rushed' Afghanistan withdrawal, blames 'incompetent' Biden

 The State Department is currently working on a diplomatic mission to evacuate the known American citizens in Afghanistan, which they say is a total of approximately 100 individuals, and Afghan allies.

+AFGHAN INTERPRETER BEATEN, TORTURED BY TALIBAN IN FRONT OF FAMILY AS HIS SIV APPLICATION LAGS

-On Thursday, the White House announced the safe evacuation of Americans from Kabul to Qatar, and said the Taliban was "cooperative," and have been "businesslike and professional" as administration officials work to evacuate Americans.
+On Thursday, the White House announced the safe evacuation of Americans from Kabul to Qatar, and said the Taliban was "cooperative" and have been "businesslike and professional" as administration officials work to evacuate Americans.
 The White House called that dialogue a "positive first step."

 Reacting, Trump said that the Biden Administration "looks like fools," calling their rhetoric "sad and pathetic."